AI Summary

 - textEnd: optional range end for multi-sentence spans

-The 5-line Python decoder
+The Python decoder

 from urllib.parse import unquote, urlparse

-def decode(url):
+def decode_gemini_citation(url):

 frag = urlparse(url).fragment

-if not frag.startswith(':~:text='):
+if not frag.startswith(":~:text="):

 return None

-returns: "Intermittent fasting is an eating pattern that cycles between periods of fasting and eating"
+# Returns: "Intermittent fasting is an eating pattern that cycles between periods of fasting and eating"

 Three use cases for the decoder